 Gum disease is an infection of the tissues around the teeth.
-Our doctors are advocate of frequent brushing and flossing to avoid gum disease.
+Our doctors advocate for frequent brushing and flossing to avoid gum disease.

 What is gum disease?

 Gum disease is an infection of the tissue that surrounds and supports your teeth, typically caused by poor brushing and flossing habits or not being able to visit the dentist.
 If not treated, the infection can progress to affect the bone that surrounds and supports your teeth, ultimately resulting in tooth loss.
 However, with periodontal treatments, and if caught early enough, gum disease can be reversed.

 What are the symptoms of gum disease?